Community detection for binary graphical models in high dimension: Introduction

 \subsection{Related literature}

 The model considered here was recently introduced in \citep{Chevallier2024inferring}.
-In their main result, the authors show that it is possible to estimate the connectivity parameter $p$ from the sample $X_{1},\ldots, X_{T}$ of the system $X$ with rate $N^{-1/2}+N^{1/2}/T + (\log(T)/T)^{1/2}$, as long as the asymptotic fraction of components in each community (the values $r_+$ and $r_-$) is known a priori.
+In their main result, the authors show that it is possible to estimate the connectivity parameter $p$ from the sample $X_{1},\ldots, X_{T}$ of the system $X$ with rate $N^{-1/2}+N^{1/2}/T + (\log(T)/T)^{1/2}$, provided that the asymptotic fraction of components in each community (the values $r_+$ and $r_-$) is known a priori.
 As a consequence, the proposed estimator is shown to be consistent provided that $N^{1/2}/T\to 0$.
-In this paper, we complement these results, by showing that one can also find the communities defined by the sets $\cal{P}_+$ and $\cal{P}_-$.
-More specifically, we propose a simple algorithm for which we can show (see Corollary \ref{cor:extact_recovery}) that the probability of {\it exact recovery} converges to $1$ as long as $(N/T^{1/2})\log(NT) \to 0$.
-Interestingly, this simple algorithm does not require the knowledge of the asymptotic fraction of components that belong to each community.
+In this paper, we complement these results by showing that one can also find the communities defined by the sets $\cal{P}_+$ and $\cal{P}_-$.
+More specifically, we propose

+two simple methods, an aggregated method and a spectral method, for which we establish theoretical guarantees on exact recovery and misclassification rate control.

+Interestingly, these simple methods do not require the knowledge of the asymptotic fraction of components that belong to each community.